What Are the Rules for Electric Scooters in the UK?

 Rental E-Scooters: Where and How to Use Them

-Before hopping on a rental scooter:
+Before getting on a scooter rental:

 Why Privately Owned E-Scooters Are Restricted

-If caught riding a privately owned e-scooter on public roads, pavements, or cycle lanes, you could face:
+Regarding TFL2, if caught riding a privately owned e-scooter on public roads, pavements, or cycle lanes, you could face:

 • A £300 fine.